mikaelri/ot-harjoitusty-/quiz-app/documentation/architecture.md

 ### User starting / playing the quiz
 In the user page, the user clicks "Start a new quiz" to began the quiz.

-The ui calls show_questions() method from the application logic, QuestionService class, which returns a list of questions and answers with a help of get_all() method from QuestionRepository class.<br>
+The ui calls show_questions() method from the application logic, QuestionService class, which returns a list of questions and answers with a help of get_all() method from QuestionRepository class.
 The questions are shown to the user one by one.

-The user will select an answer, which triggers a call of check_answer(user_answer) method in QuestionService.
+The user will select an answer, which triggers a call of check_answer(quiz, user_answer) method in QuestionService.
 This method returns boolean value true or false depending on the user_answer.
-If the user_answer was correct, the user (UserStats object; username, quiz_points) will get one point and if the answer was incorrect, zero points and this is done with calculate_points(user) in QuestionService and add_points(user) in QuestionRepository.
+If the user_answer was correct, the user (UserStats object; username, quiz_points) will get one point and if the answer was incorrect, zero points and this is done with calculate_points(user, quiz, user_answer) in QuestionService and add_points(user) in QuestionRepository.
 When the user has answered to all of the questions, get_points(user) is triggered both in services and repositories for getting the final score of the user.

 UserStats is referenced to User via username to keep up the score of correct user.<br> Quiz class helds the data model of id, question, options and correct option for all of the questions.